therajuahammad/html-tailwindcss-gulp-starter-template/readme.md

-# Gulp with TailwindCSS Starter Kit
+# TailwindCSS Starter Template with Gulpjs for HTML Project

-Gulp with TailwindCSS Starter Kit ( Updated with [TailwindCSS JIT](https://github.com/tailwindlabs/tailwindcss-jit) )- A repo which makes your development easier with predefined gulp tasks that help you to use [tailwindcss](https://github.com/tailwindcss/tailwindcss) with simple npm commands

 ## Usage